Sector Rotation Model (SRM)

 • How do I use the SRM?

 Using the SRM is simple.
-Each month you will receive an alert when the latest SRM recommendations have been posted.
-Simply log in to your brokerage account and make the appropriate changes to your investments.
-Learn More
+Each month, you’ll receive an alert when the latest SRM recommendations are posted.
+Just log in to your brokerage account and update your investments accordingly.
+For a step-by-step guide on implementing the model, visit the SRM Tutorial.

 • I’m already retired, can I still use the SRM?